 The video below is a brief description of what apprenticeships are.

+A number of apprenticeships support the building of capacity and improvement of the different unique capabilities within the public health workforce.
 The apprenticeships that support public health careers may include to the following but not limited to as seen below;

 - Level 3 – Community Health and Wellbeing Worker

 - Level 6 – Public Health Practitioner

 - Level 7 – Health and Care Intelligence Specialist

 |Document Title||Publication Date|